giovi321/log-triage/README.md

 ## Configuration

-Copy the example config and edit it:
+See [config.example.yaml](config.example.yaml) for the complete template.
+Copy it as a starting point and edit it:

 ```bash
 cp config.example.yaml config.yaml